sreeise/graph-rs-sdk/README.md

 ### Graph API Client in Rust

 Disclaimer:
-Integrates with OneDrive, Mail, Calendars, and OneNote.
+Integrates with several parts of the Graph API including OneDrive, Mail, Calendars, and OneNote.
+However, I have had limited time to work on this lately and so adding more Graph APIs will be slow.
-Additional APIs are being added and may not be stable.
-Please create an issues if you experience any problems.
-Note that some APIs may be specific to the Graph v1.0 or Graph beta.

 ### Install and Building - Requires Rust nightly
 For Windows install the Windows build tools (And related Visual Studio components for Rust to work on Windows).